Guidelines for Teacher Enrichment Requests

 When parents understand how PTO funds are invested in their child’s learning, they are much more inclined to support fundraising efforts.
 You can help us with this in the following ways:

-- When communicating with parents about upcoming field trips.
-Mention if it is a Greely PTO-funded effort so parents can see the return on their investment;
+- When communicating with parents about upcoming field trips use the PTO logo on permission slips or mention if it is a Greely PTO-funded effort so parents can see the return on their investment;

-- Snap some photos of media-release approved students (or some safe shots of backs of heads looking at exhibits etc.) and share them with us at firstname.lastname@example.org.
+- Snap some photos of media-release approved students (or some safe shots of backs of heads looking at exhibits etc.) and share them with us at firstname.lastname@example.org or send us a link to Google Photos or DropBox.
 Pictures are powerful ways to tell the story about how PTO funds make a difference in our children’s’ school experience.

 If you have any questions regarding enrichment guidelines, please do not hesitate to reach out to your designated PTO Enrichment Chair or email us at email@example.com